 |Month||Avg.
 Low||Avg.
 High|

 Ocala is typically regarded as being one of the least expensive places to live on Florida.
 Last I checked, the cost of living index for Ocala came in at 83.8, with the average cost of living in the United States being expressed as a baseline of 100.

 Florida as a whole comes in with a cost of living index of 102.8, so as you can see, Ocala looks pretty darn good in the cost of living department.

 The headquarters of culture in Ocala is the Appleton Museum of Art.
 This fantastic marble structure was donated to the Ocala community by Arthur I. Appleton, who was a very successful horse breeder.
 The museum originally contained Appleton’s personal collection, but has grown by leaps and bounds over the years to become one of the foremost art museums in the state of Florida.

-Another thing that the Ocala community is known for is leading an active lifestyle.
-Horses are still a huge business in the area, and there are a number of businesses that capitalize on this by offering horseback riding lessons and trail rides.
+The World Equestrian Center is a must-see, and a number of companies offer horseback riding lessons and trail rides.
 In addition to horseback riding trails, the entire area is also surrounded by miles upon miles of hiking and paddling trails.